itom-project/itom-project.github.io/_sources/collaboration.txt

    :align: center
    :alt: IPROM University of Braunschweig

-   Company |Institut für Produktionsmesstechnik, University of Braunschweig|_
+   |Institut für Produktionsmesstechnik, University of Braunschweig|_

    for their development and contribution to several plugins (e.g. AVTVimba).